limbosworld/NMS-The-Purge/README.md

 # The Purge

-A custom mode save game file for players who want to skip most of the main missions which have been around (unchanged) for years and get straight to exploring, building and/or doing other quests like A Trace of Metal, Under a Rebel Star or other quests.
+A custom mode save game file for players who want to skip most of the main missions which have been around (unchanged) for years and get straight to exploring, building and/or doing other quests like A Trace of Metal, Under a Rebel Star or the many other new missions and expeditions.

 ## Description